aws/amazon-vpc-resource-controller-k8s/README.md

 ## Usage

 The ENI Trunking APIs are not yet publicly accessible.
-Attempting to run the controller on your worker node for enabling [Security Group for Pod](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) or use of aws-sdk-go from the internal directory for managing Trunk and Branch Network Interface will result in failure of the API calls.
+Attempting to run the controller on your worker node for enabling [Security Group for Pod](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) for managing Trunk and Branch Network Interface will result in failure of the API calls.

 Please follow the [guide](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) for enabling Security Group for Pods on your EKS Cluster.